confluentinc/examples/cp-quickstart/README.md

 ## Confluent Cloud

-* Confluent Cloud is a similar quickstart to Confluent Platform.
+* This quickstart for Confluent Cloud is similar to those above for Confluent Platform.
 After logging into the `ccloud` CLI, run the command below and open your browser navigating to https://confluent.cloud.
 Be aware the demo creates real cloud resources and incurs charges.
 This is for demonstration purposes and should only be used for development environments.

 ```bash
 ./start-docker-cloud.sh